Taking time off

-Employees can take time off work for vacation or for life situations
+Employees can take time off work for life situations

 After one year of work, employees get to take vacation days – time off with pay.

 Job-protected leaves of absence

-Employees can take a leave of absence for things like family responsibilities or jury duty.
 An employee's job is protected while they are on leave.
+Employees can also take a leave of absence for things like family responsibilities or jury duty.

 Employees must give notice to their employer if they are unable to work because of illness.